Rob-Milliken/InteractiveWorld5.5/README.md

 ## About this plugin
 Developed for: Unreal Engine

-Supported Engine Versions: UE5.0, UE5.1
+Updated for a more recent engine.
+Except for fixes, no new functionality or optimization is inferred.

+Supported Engine Versions: This version was updated specifically for 5.5 - I have not back tested - Rob Milliken

 Development Platforms: (Win64)